MicrosoftDocs/executable-docs/README.md

     - ms.date = the date the Exec Doc was last updated by author
     - author = author's GitHub username
     - ms.author = author's username (e.g. Microsoft Alias)
-    - **ms.custom = comma-separated list of tags to identify the Exec Doc (innovation-engine, linux-related-content are two tags that need to be in this list)**
+    - **ms.custom = comma-separated list of tags to identify the Exec Doc (innovation-engine is the one tag that is mandatory in this list)**

     **Example:**